-We developed the PhyVirtual (Physics-based Multimodal Virtual Reality) System using the HTC Vive Pro Eye Virtual Reality System (HTC Corporation, New Taipei, Taiwan and Valve Corporation, Bellevue, Washington, USA), consisting of a head-mounted display (HMD), two base stations, two controllers, a link box, wireless add-on, and multiple VIVE trackers.
+We named our developed system the physics-based multimodal VR system (PhyVirtual) since we derived the virtual replications of the interactive objects based on their known-physical geometries to provide users with actual cutaneous and kinesthetic haptic feedback of the objects while they manipulated their virtual counterparts in the virtual environment.
+We developed the PhyVirtual System using the HTC Vive Pro Eye Virtual Reality System (HTC Corporation, New Taipei, Taiwan and Valve Corporation, Bellevue, Washington, USA), consisting of a head-mounted display (HMD), two base stations, two controllers, a link box, wireless add-on, and multiple VIVE trackers.
 The system has dual AMOLED 3.5 in diagonal HMD of 2880 x 1600 pixels resolution with a 90 Hz refresh rate, embedded eye-tracking sensors with 110° field of view (up to 120 Hz sampling rate) for a fully immersive experience.
 To design and display the virtual environment on a participant's HMD, we used the Unity3D game engine (Unity Technologies, San Francisco, USA) with the SteamVR plugin installed from the Unity3D asset store.
 Muscle activity was measured using The Delsys TrignoTM Wireless EMG system (Delsys Inc., Natick, Massachusetts, USA).
-In addition, we used the 12camera motion capture system (Motion Analysis Corporation, Rohnert Park, California, USA) to record the position, movement, and orientation of subjects and real objects.
-Other apparatus consisted of plastic boxes dimensions of 16.6 in × 11.2 in $\times$ 9.3 in dimensions and custom-made wooden pallets of 36 in $\times$ 36 in $\times$ 6 in dimensions.
+In addition, we used the 12-camera motion capture system (Motion Analysis Corporation, Rohnert Park, California, USA) to record the position, movement, and orientation of subjects and real objects.
+Other apparatus consisted of plastic boxes of 0.42 m \times 0.28 m \times 0.24 m